fedecech/auto_events/README.md

 task = AutoTask(run_date=date, to_run=to_run, on_success=on_success, on_failure=on_failure)
 ```

-In this example the task run date is set to be 20 seconds after the task is created.
+In this example, the task run date is set to be 20 seconds after the task is created.

 ### Creating an event

-An event is an object that stores its start and end date, the title of the event and a list of tasks to be runned.
+An event is an object that stores its start and end date, the title of the event, and a list of tasks to be run.

 ```python
 from form_automator.Event import Event as AutoEvent